Ha-L0/Ha-L0.github.io/_posts/2022-05-08-[H4]-PG-VULNHUB-dc-2.md

 -rbash: cat: command not found
 ```

-> rbash is in place and the program cat cannot be found.
-Rbash is a restricted shell which is used to jail a user, so he cannot execute certain commands and act as a normal user.
+> `rbash` is in place and the program `cat` cannot be found. `rbash` is a restricted shell which is used to jail a user, so he cannot execute certain commands and act as a normal user.
 {: .prompt-danger }

 ## escaping rbash